Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- White's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- He's taken 4.8 threes per game, or 11.2% of his team's shots from beyond the arc this season.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

 Derrick White vs. the Heat